 Scenario 3: Homeowner with Equity and a Low Rate

-Homeowner No. 3, a single man, already has a very low rate on his mortgage and can’t see how he can get a better one.
+Homeowner No. 3, a single man, already has a very low mortgage rate and can’t see how he can get a better one.
 Still, he needs money to replace appliances, which all seem to be breaking at the same time.
-Refinancing isn’t a good option for him, since he’ll lose his current low rate and would have to accept a higher one.
+Refinancing isn’t a good option for him, since he’ll lose his current low rate and would have to accept a higher interest rate.
 So he’s going to check into adding a home equity loan or a home equity line of credit to his existing first mortgage.
 See below for more information on how home equity lines/loans work.

 During the approval process, the lender may ask you for additional documents like bank statements, pay stubs, or income tax returns.
 Having these financial papers readily available will help streamline your approval.